chanhman/alucio/content/company.md

   including Twilio, Box, Yelp, DocuSign, Atlassian, Optimizely, Salesforce, TechStars and many more - who are all committed to giving back.
 pledgeOnePercentage__CtaLabel: Click below to learn more about Pledge 1%
+diversity__heading: Diversity at Alucio
+diversity__description: We value diversity within the company and strive to create an open, inclusive environment with people from many backgrounds who share our vision.
+Alucio is also a certified Minority Business Enterprise (MBE) company.
+This certification was completed by the WRMSDC.
 ---